geraldmc/algo-bio/GMcC-PP03/README.md

 There are several modules contained in this submission:

 The module `analysis` contains functions for profiling the code, notably `profile` which provides a means of instrumenting each LCS algorithm and measuring its performance.
+This module also contains functions for randomly generating DNA strings of varying length.
+ALso included is an *ipynb notebook for re-creating the plots that are included in the accompanying report.

+The module ``

 ## Performance